kibotrel/SQ-Salary/README.md

 ### Features

 You can see what can interract with the bot using message based commands.
-Each command is prefixed by a string to avoid being recognized by other applications **(You must be administrator to interract with the bot for now on)**, by default this prefix is set to `!salary` and can be changed through interractions with the bot.
+Each command is prefixed by a string to avoid being recognized by other applications, by default this prefix is set to `!salary` and can be changed through interractions with the bot.
 Here is the list of available commands:

 ![commands](/screenshots/screen1.png)

-this list is retrievable by sending `!salary help` by default in any channel of the server where the bot is.
+this list is retrievable by sending `!salary help` by default in any channel of the server where the bot is allowed to send messages.

 ## Credits